 - 2nd or subsequent suspension for test refusal.

 - Driver convicted of (DUI) section 316.193, F.S., two or more times.

 - Furthermore, persons suspended from driving commercial vehicles cannot get a hardship license to drive commercial vehicles.

-Ultimately the legal process may seem challenging when your are charged with DUI case.
+The legal process may seem challenging when your are charged with DUI case.

-Wood, Atter, Wolf are considered by many to be the best DUI lawyers in Jacksonville.
+Wood, Atter & Wolf are considered by many to be the best DUI lawyers in Jacksonville.
 1400+ positive reviews shows our dedication to our clients success.
 Call 904-355-8888 to book your consultation now!